jbrgfx/haskell-github-api/README.md

 [hackage documentation](https://hackage.haskell.org/package/github)

 The package is complex, so examples help familiarize users with some basics.
-The samples packaged with the source code are not yet up-to-date, so these examples show demonstrate simple use-cases.
+The samples packaged with the source code are not yet up-to-date, so these examples demonstrate simple use-cases.
 The source files have been renamed for ease of use and occasionally moved.
 Implementations are not obvious but can be quite simple.

 # Getting started